Dental Implants Winthrop

 The 4-Step Dental Implant Process

 The dental implant procedure consists of several different components and steps.
 Dr. Stephanie Brooks will walk you through the entire process and let you know what to expect.
 This means that every stage of your smile transformation – from the initial consultation to the placement of finished, high-quality restorations – will be carried out by the same trusted professional you already know and trust.
-The four main stages of implant treatment are consultation, implant surgery, uncovering (for some cases, not all), and finally, restoration.
+The four main stages of dental implant treatment are consultation, implant surgery, uncovering (for some cases, not all), and finally, restoration.

 Initial Dental Implant Consultation